-In November, Mendes celebrated the launch of her New York & Company Holiday Collection, the latest offering from her signature line, which she is also the face of—and we wanted to know if her daughters have inherited their mom's interest in fashion yet.
-(Though variety is not yet the spice of life: she revealed to Clarkson that Esmeralda and Amada have wanted to dress up as Dorothy from The Wizard of Oz every year for Halloween so far.)
+In November 2019, Mendes celebrated the launch of her New York & Company Holiday Collection, the latest offering from her signature line, which she is also the face of—and E!
+News wanted to know if her daughters have inherited their mom's interest in fashion yet.
+(Though variety was not yet the spice of life: She revealed to Clarkson that Esmeralda and Amada had wanted to dress up as Dorothy from The Wizard of Oz every year for Halloween so far.)

 Clothing-wise, "I kind of let them do anything," Mendes told E!
 News during a sneak peek at her collection held at La Descarga, a Cuban-themed nightspot in Los Angeles.

 "If they want to wear jammies to dinner, I let them do that," she shared, "as long as its appropriate to the weather outside.
 I kind of let them do whatever they want when it comes to how they're dressed.
 I never force them into a dress, I never do that.
 I just don't."

 "Because," Mendes continued, "I remember that feeling and I didn't like it!
 And my mother forced me into dresses all the time—I mean, not physically forced."
 She laughed.
 "But she'd always be like, 'you have to wear a dress for this!'
 And I was like, 'I don't want to wear a dress for that!'
 So I don't push the dress, I just kind of go, 'What do you guys want to wear?
 Great.'
 Or, 'no it's too cold you can't wear that.'
 That's where I get strict."